Team rituals are a powerful tool to intentionally design your culture.

 Workplace behaviors can happen by accident or by design.

 Rituals are a repeated enactment of a particular set of behaviors, scripts, and interactions — they wire our brain for success.
-Workplace rituals have a special power to bring people together; they give us a sense of purpose, values, and meaning.
+Workplace rituals have the special power to bring people together; they give us a sense of purpose, values, and meaning.

 Identify a problem or tension that is slowing your team down and design a ritual to fix it.

 This exercise is ideal to develop a problem-solving mindset.
-Rather than expecting others to solve conflicts, it helps teams take ownership and jump into action.
+Rather than expecting others to solve conflicts, it helps teams to take ownership and jump into action.

 The ritual design process can be applied for bigger problems as well as less meaningful ones.
-It develops a sense of curiosity, making people more aware about team tensions and how they can solve them.
+It develops a sense of curiosity, making people more aware about team tensions and how they can be solved.

 1. Identify the tension

 Define the initial problem.

 Do you want the team to be more candid when providing feedback?
 Do you want to regain momentum and pride?
 Does your team suffer from analysis-paralysis?
 Are egos or titles getting in the way?

 There are many ways to identify the initial problem.
-One simple way is to ask each participant to list 5 issues and then everyone can vote.
+One simple way is to ask each participant to list 5 issues, then everyone can vote.
 Agree on the criteria that they will use to vote.
-It can be either the most pervasive issues, the ones that–if fixed–can create an immediate impact or things that are hurting the team the most.
+It can either be the most pervasive issues, the ones that – if fixed – can create an immediate impact, or the things that are hurting the team the most.

-Example: I worked with an insurance company that was suffering from perfectionism — the CEO set the bar so high and never celebrated any wins.
+Example: I worked with an insurance company that was suffering from perfectionism — the CEO set the bar too high and never celebrated any wins.
 The team was frustrated and losing self-confidence — nothing was ever good enough.

 2. Reframe the tension into a challenge